-Less than RM1,000
+- Less than RM1,000

-- (a) Market Risk cont'd - (ii) Interest Rate Risk
+(ii) Interest Rate Risk

 Interest rate risk is the risk that the fair value or future cash flows of a financial instrument will fluctuate because of changes in market interest rates.
 The Group's exposure to interest rate risk arises mainly from interest-bearing financial assets and liabilities.
 The Group's policy is to obtain the most favourable interest rates available.
 Any surplus funds of the Group will be placed with licensed financial institutions to generate interest income.